 - D. Related Cases.
 After an action has been accepted as related to a prior filing, all future court papers and correspondence shall contain the docket number of both the new action and the docket number of the case to which it is related (e.g., 13-CV-1234 [rel.
 12-CV-4321]). - E. CM/ECF.
 In accordance with the Electronic Case Filing Rules & Instructions, counsel are required to register as ECF filers and enter an appearance in the case before the initial conference.
 Instructions are available on the Court website at https://nysd.uscourts.gov/electronic-case-filing. - F. Letter-Motions.
 Letters requesting relief, such as requests for adjournments, extensions of time, and conferences (including pre-motion conferences) are considered letter-motions.
 A letter-motion must be filed via ECF and identified as a LETTER-MOTION using the ECF Filing Event MOTION, in compliance with the SDNY Local Rules and the SDNY Electronic Case Filing Rules & Instructions. - G. Other Letters Filed on ECF.
 Letters that are informational in nature, such as, for example, status reports regarding mediation or settlement, and that do not request relief should be filed using the ECF Filing Event LETTER listed under OTHER DOCUMENTS. - H. Courtesy Copies.
 Except as expressly indicated herein concerning marked pleadings, motions, pre-trial submissions, and bankruptcy appeals, do not provide courtesy copies of documents filed via ECF. - I. Proposed Form of Confidentiality Order.
 For all cases that warrant the entry of a confidentiality order, the parties shall submit to the Court for signature the proposed stipulated confidentiality agreement and protective order available on this Court's Individual Judge's page on the S.D.N.Y. public website.
-The parties shall not deviate from the Court's form except for good cause shown.
+The parties shall not deviate from the Court's form except for good cause shown which shall be set forth in a letter filed via ECF for the Court's consideration.